In 1982, “Bring 'Em Back Alive”, TV Adventure; debut on CBS.

 In 1988, “World Without You” by Belinda Carlisle peaked at number 34 on the U.K. pop singles chart.

-In 1983, ✪ “Double Dutch” by Malcolm McLaren peaked at number 14 on the Australian pop singles chart.
+In 1983, ✪✪ “Dr. Heckyll and Mr. Jive” by Men At Work peaked at number 31 on the U.K. pop singles chart.

 In 1983, “Back To The Streets” by Moving Pictures peaked at number 37 on the Australian pop singles chart.

-In 1983, “I Guess That's Why They Call It The Blues” by Elton John Featuring Stevie Wonder peaked at number 4 on the Australian pop singles chart.
+In 1983, “I Guess That's Why They Call It The Blues” by Elton John featuring Stevie Wonder peaked at number 4 on the Australian pop singles chart.

 In 1983, “Temptation” by Heaven 17 peaked at number 38 on the Australian pop singles chart.